OpenEducationAnalytics/OpenEducationAnalytics/docs/hack_assessment/hack_assessment.md

 1. To get full credit, most of the data transformation should be done in Synapse studio

-2. To set up the most recent version of the OEA framework, go to https://github.com/microsoft/OpenEduAnalytics/tree/main/framework
+2. [Setup instructions](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) for the most recent version of the OEA framework

 3. To protect students’ identity, it is required that the personal identifiable information of students like names, email addresses, etc., are pseudonymized.
-Review the metadata approach to pseudonymization.
+[Review the metadata approach to pseudonymization](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/test_data/metadata.csv).
 The pseudonymization operations provided as part of the OEA deployment include:

-    - hash-no-lookup or hnl: This means that the lookup can be performed against a different table, so no lookup is needed
+    - **hash-no-lookup or hnl**: This means that the lookup can be performed against a different table, so no lookup is needed

-    - hash or h: This will hash the column and create a lookup table as well
+    - **hash or h**: This will hash the column and create a lookup table as well

-    - mask or m: This will mask the column and will not create a lookup table
+    - **mask or m**: This will mask the column and will not create a lookup table

-    - no-op or x: No operation will be performed so the column will remain as it is
+    - **no-op or x**: No operation will be performed so the column will remain as it is

 ### Submission